Chia-Network/clvm_tools_rs/types.md

 Most of the time end users won't need to use them directly, but they can be used to make data structures and abstractions for many purposes.

-My intention wasn't that there'd be a completely coherent type system and set of operators that address all use cases right away, so there are operators that let one cheat for the greater good:

 So let's look at what we can do with types we define ourselves:

 Let's try the repl: